|

 however, an open window adds drag and harms fuel economy.
 If you’re

-- Reduce aerodynamic drag.
+taking the highway on a hot afternoon, use the AC. - Reduce aerodynamic drag.
 Unused ski racks, bike racks and cartop

 carriers create added wind resistance, which makes your vehicle’s